El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data: Multi-band lens modeling

 From the original 8 filters of the \elgor data set obtained by PEARLS, we select 6 in which the lensed arcs are clearly visible, namely we discard filters F090W and F115W.
 These filters also have overall lower S/N with significant non-Gaussian noise patterns.
 Therefore, we use data in filters F150W, F200W, F277W, F356W, F410M and F444W to constrain our lens models.

 We start by modeling the surface brightness of the three deflectors L1, L2 and L3.
 Based on the NIRCam imaging data these are likely elliptical galaxies, although L2 and L3 have high ellipticities which could be the hint of a disk component.
-As all three deflectors are very bright and display significant deviations from axisymmetry, several model components a required to model their light distribution to acceptable levels.
+As all three deflectors are very bright and display significant deviations from axisymmetry, several model components are required to model their light distribution to acceptable levels.
 In particular we use 2 concentric Sérsic profiles for L1 and L2, and 3 concentric Sérsic profiles for L3.
 We also include a free constant background light component to properly account for any systematic offset from previous background subtraction steps.
+We do not model possible intra-cluster light (ICL), which is clearly visible only closer to the main cluster components in the JWST data. \elanz is located at a projected distance of $\sim 230$ kpc from the brightest cluster member (BCG), in a region where the ICL is fainter.
+Moreover, as estimated by \citet{Diego2023}, at a projected distance of 100 kpc from the BCG, the ICL in \elgor contributes to $\lesssim1\%$ of the projected mass.
+If a significant fraction of ICL was missing in our model, it would appear in the model residuals as a large scale gradient over the field of view, consistently between the filters.
+As we do not observe such large scale residuals (see also Appendix~\ref{app:ssec:lens_light}), we do not further increase the flexibility of our light model.
 To maximize the fit quality in each of the six JWST filters and given the limited flexibility of the Sérsic profiles, we optimize lens light parameters in each bands separately.
 This single-band fitting step also allows us to measure the scatter in the position of the deflectors light distribution, and further use it as a prior for the centroids of their mass distribution.
 For each filter, we carefully design a mask to exclude the region containing significant source flux from the likelihood.
 We also exclude several other luminous objects in the field of view, mostly small galaxies or potential tidal stripping features.
-The optimization of all parameters is performed using the second-order gradient descent algorithm BFGS \citep{Nocedal2006}, accessible in \herculens as a wrapper for the python package \textsc{JaxOpt} \citep{jaxopt_implicit_diff}.
+The optimization of all lens light parameters is performed using the second-order gradient descent algorithm BFGS \citep{Nocedal2006}, accessible in \herculens as a wrapper for the python package \textsc{JaxOpt} \citep{jaxopt_implicit_diff}.
 All lens light parameters are then fixed to their best-fit values for subsequent modeling steps.

 We first search for an approximate mass model to use as a suitable starting point later on for the full multi-band modeling.
 The lensing features of \elanz being complex, we could not obtain such a mass model by fitting only simple light components such as Sérsic profiles in source plane.
 Instead, we construct a slightly more elaborate source model by combining a Sérsic profile with a shapelets basis set \citep{Birrer2017}.
 The shapelets model is implemented in \herculens \citep{Galan2022} as a wrapper around the \jax implementation of \textsc{GigaLens} \citep{Gu2022}, itself using \lenstro routines \citep{Birrer2018lenstro,Birrer2021lenstro}.
 We fix the lens light model and optimize all remaining parameters using the BFGS algorithm.